Building Somewhere Warm? Choose a Home That’s Adapted to the Climate and Environment

 All around Florida, you will find traces of its centuries-old Spanish heritage in the designs of residences and public buildings.
 A modern Mediterranean style lives on in a majority of the homes, with their stucco/brick exteriors, low-pitch roofs with terra-cotta tiles, and arched entrances and windows.
 These homes also feature courtyards, rear patios, decks, and screened-in pools.
 Like most Florida homes, they have open floor plans—and an abundance of windows and doors that bridge the indoors with the natural outdoor landscapes.

 Akin to the Spanish/Mediterranean design is the Spanish Mission style, which is also prevalent—perhaps more so—in California and the Southwest.
 It shares these characteristics: exterior walls of stucco, red-tile roofs, and arched doorways and windows.
 Unlike the Mediterranean style, the Mission design may feature a parapet or a square bell tower.

-The typical red tiled roof, stucco exterior, and intricate trimwork are showcased in this 1-story, 4-bedroom Mission-style house plan.
-There’s a loft, study, library, Great Room, covered rear porch, and in-home gym, as well as space for a swimming pool (Plan #133-1034).
+The typical red-tiled roof, stucco exterior, and intricate trimwork are showcased in this 1-story, 4-bedroom Mission-style house plan.
+There’s a loft, study, library, Great Room, covered rear porch, an in-home gym, as well as space for a swimming pool (Plan #133-1034).

 Basically, two-story homes elevated on piers or piles, Tidewater, or Low Country; home plans are common in coastal areas like Florida, where the weather gets hot, humid, and wet.
 They have wide, covered porches and decks that often wrap around both floors of the home.
 Again, there are plenty of windows to allow the cool breezes inside.
 Living and social spaces are located on the main and upper levels, with the ground level used for parking, storage, or bonus space.